Goal Setting for the Future Market Stall Owner

 Realistic

-I have always found this question the hardest to answer some times!
+I have always found this question the hardest to answer at times!
 It means you are at the point of realising a truth you may have been ignoring!

-Can I own my own home while I receive minimum wage at the local shopping mall on a part time job?
-In most probability, unless my home is extremely cheap or only has a small percentage to clear off the mortgage, it will be unlikely.
+Can I own my own home while I receive minimum wage at the local shopping mall with a part time job?
+In most probability, unless my home is a cardboard box or a self build, it will be unlikely.
 That is a reality.

 However, is it possible to move to a smaller home and have a smaller mortgage to pay off?
 Yes.
 Could I improve my job by working full time?
 Yes.
 Could I supplement my income by working on weekends running a market stall, or by making and selling home made soaps?
 Of course!

 Can you do all the above if you are caring for someone else, or suffering an illness?
-This is the tough question.
-I will always argue that the most determined person will achieve their goals.
+These are tough questions.
+I will always argue the most determined person will achieve their goals.
 It may result in that person going above and beyond, but it will be true determination that makes that goal a reality.

 (If you are looking for a great story of determination have a read of Calum’s Road by Roger Hutchinson.)